EquinoxTheGryph/equi.rocks/README.md

 npm run serve
 ```

-This will use any enviroment variables as defined in the `/server/.env` file.
+This will use any enviroment variables as defined in the `.env` file.
 Any additional configuration variables can be found [here](https://github.com/sveltejs/kit/tree/master/packages/adapter-node#environment-variables)

 ## Docker